 ADDICTIONS FOUNDATION OF MANITOBA

-Reporting to the Program Supervisor, the Community Addictions Worker provides treatment services to individuals with severe alcohol, drug and/or gambling problems in a community-based environment.
-The position requires a commitment to a client-centred philosophy and approach to the development, provision and support of AFM programs and services.
+Reporting to the Program Supervisor, the Community Addictions Worker provides a wide variety of AFM services for The Pas and the surrounding area.
+The focus of this position is to provide counselling, education, and support services to individuals, families and the community related to alcohol, drugs and gambling, with the capacity to work in other program areas as required.
+This position requires a commitment to a client-centered philosophy and approach to the development, provision, and support of AFM programs and services.

 The Community Addictions Worker will work as a member of the Community Based team and will demonstrate the following:

 - Ability to communicate respectfully and positively with clients and staff and presents self in an approachable and friendly manner.

 - Demonstrates a genuine enthusiasm for client-centred care and demonstrates empathy and compassion.

 - Exhibits the ability to respond to client requests and crises in a responsible, timely and flexible manner.

 - Demonstrates the ability to balance the needs of clients, other staff persons and those of the organization.

 - Demonstrates enthusiasm for ongoing professional development activities, and engages in reciprocal learning experiences with colleagues and supervisors.